JosepLluisCM/009_Jump2Digital_Test/README.md

-##That is the test project for the Hackathon in JUMP2DIGITAL EVENT in Barcelona (3rd edition).
+## Test Project for the Hackathon in JUMP2DIGITAL EVENT in Barcelona (3rd edition).

 For this I havo to replicate a design of single page site and use a public API.